-As shown in Figure 1, the preliminary study for the Project is ending, and the survey update and design process are being started.
-The Project designer has been selected by ODOT and 65 percent construction plans for right-of-way and the NEPA process will begin in June 2024.
-Right-of-way acquisition is scheduled to be completed in December 2025 and utility relocations are scheduled to be completed by April 2026.
-A final Plans, Specifications, and Estimates (PS&E) submittal is scheduled for early 2026.
+As shown in Figure 1, the Project is transitioning from preliminary study into a more advanced stage with the survey update and design process being started.
+The Project designer has been selected by ODOT and the NEPA process will begin in late 2024 with 60 percent right-of-way plans commencing in early 2025.
+Right-of-way acquisition is scheduled to begin at the start of 2026 and utility relocations are scheduled to be completed in early 2027.
+A final Plans, Specifications, and Estimates (PS&E) submittal is scheduled for February 2027.